DG-2020/git-learning-log/conflict-practice.md

 # Conflict Practice

-This file is for Practicing MERGE Conflict Resolution.
+- This file is for 'Practicing' <MERGE Conflict Resolution>.